 We earned the majority of our points from two sign-up bonuses.
 We each opened the Chase Sapphire Reserve® when it was released and earned 100,000 Ultimate Rewards points.
 To finish off our needed points, we opened a Chase Sapphire Preferred® Card (back when you could have both) and earned 50,000 Ultimate Rewards points from the sign-up bonus.

-Editors Note: The Sapphire Preferred now offers 60,000 bonus points.
+Editors Note: The bonus on the Sapphire Preferred now varies.
 See 10xtravel.com/credit-cards for a full list of updated offers.

 Maldivian Considerations